StewBC/machines/import/a2m/README.md

 The APPLE2 structure is designed to be compact, with dynamic allocation for certain components to support potential "time travel" functionality.

 ## 6502 Assembler
 I added a 6502 assembler to the project.
 The assembler will be integrated into the emulator so assembeling code will just show up in memory.
-I made a stand-alone version of the assembler which shares the code with the emulator version - it's the same assembler but with command line parsing etc. to make it a useful command line tool.
+I made a stand-alone version of the assembler which shares the code with the emulator version - it's the same assembler but with command line execution to make it an otherwise useful tool, outside of the emulator.
 ```
 Usage: asm6502.exe <-i infile> [-o outfile] [-s symbolfile] [-v]
        infile is a 6502 assembly language file